react-native-tvos/react-native-tvos/README.md

 - _Back navigation with the TV remote menu button_: The `BackHandler` component, originally written to support the Android back button, now also supports back navigation on the Apple TV using the menu button on the TV remote.

-- _TabBarIOS behavior_: The `TabBarIOS` component wraps the native `UITabBar` API, which works differently on Apple TV.
-To avoid jittery rerendering of the tab bar in tvOS (see [this issue](https://github.com/facebook/react-native/issues/15081)), the selected tab bar item can only be set from Javascript on initial render, and is controlled after that by the user through native code.

 - _TVMenuControl_: This module provides methods to enable and disable navigation using the menu key on the TV remote.
 This is required in order to fix an issue with Apple's guidelines for menu key navigation (see https://github.com/facebook/react-native/issues/18930).
 The `RNTester` app uses this new module to implement correct menu key behavior.

 - _TVFocusGuideView_: This component provides support for Apple's `UIFocusGuide` API, to help ensure that focusable controls can be navigated to, even if they are not directly in line with other controls.
-A new example is provided in `RNTester`.
+An example is provided in `RNTester` that shows two different ways of using this component.

 - _Known issues_:

-  - As of the 0.60.4-0 release, Fabric code compiles.
-Does not yet run in RNTester (Yoga errors) -- the issue is under investigation.
+  - As of the 0.61.2-0 release, Fabric code does not compile or run.
+Issue is under investigation.
+  - There are known issues with the TabBarIOS component, due to changes that Apple made in UITabBar for tvOS 13.